 The JSI curriculum includes economics, statistics, domestic/international policy issues and leadership topics, all designed to sharpen the students’ quantitative, analytic and communication skills.
 Extracurricular activities are included as well.
 These skills are vital for admission into the top graduate programs in public and international affairs.
 The successful completion of a summer institute is a requirement for PPIA Fellows to qualify for graduate school benefits.

-Students who are selected for the 2020 Junior Summer Institute cohort will study on the campus of one of our five participating universities:
+Students who are selected for the Junior Summer Institute cohort will study on the campus of one of their five participating universities: